Omar Efendi Mosque

+The former mosque and current monument is located within the Historic Centre of Sheki with the Khan’s Palace, a 120 ha UNESCO World Heritage Site, listed in 2019.

 History

-Built in the 19th century, the Omar Efendi Mosque has retained its original appearance to nowadays.
+Built in the 19th century, the Omar Efendi Mosque has retained its original appearance.
 After the Soviet occupation, the mosque's edifice was used as a warehouse.
 After 1950, the mosque resumed its activity.
 In 1986, the mosque burned down as a result of a natural disaster.
-In 1987, at the initiative of Juma Mosque's imam of Sheki - Haji Selim Efendi, as well as with the help of the donations made by the local residents, the mosque was renovated and restored.
+In 1987, at the initiative of Juma Mosque's imam of Sheki, Haji Selim Efendi, as well as with the help of the donations made by the local residents, the mosque was renovated and restored.

 The religious community of the Omar Efendi Mosque in Sheki was officially registered by the State Committee of the Republic of Azerbaijan for work with religious associations.

+Since 2001, the historical part of the city of Sheki has been selected as a candidate for the UNESCO World Heritage List.
+On July 7, 2019, "Historical center of Sheki together with the Khan Palace" was included in the UNESCO World Heritage List.
+The decision was made at the 43rd session of the UNESCO World Heritage Committee held at the Baku Congress Center.
+The Omar Efendi Mosque, located in the historical center of the city of Sheki, is also included in the World Heritage Site.

 Description and architecture

 The Omar Efendi Mosque has a rectangular shape.
 The brick cornice on the facade, as well as the walls between the windows, decorated with slightly protruding thin patterns, complement its architectural appearance.